Niopek-Lab/POGO_PANCE/README.md

 ## Data

 The notebooks in `figure_notebooks` can be executed without the full raw dataset **unless explicitly stated otherwise** in the notebook header.
-For notebooks requiring original data, please download the corresponding datasets from Zenodo ([link]) and placer the extracted contents into a folder named `data` at the root level of the repository.
+For notebooks requiring original data, please download the corresponding datasets from Zenodo ([link]) and place the extracted contents into a folder named `data` at the root level of the repository.

 ⚠️ **Important:** Maintain the original Zenodo folder structure exactly.
 The expected directory tree should look like this: